77Rev/77Rev/README.md

 I'm a research assistant.
 My specialisation is mostly theoretical particle physics, my current research area is related to heavy ion collisions.

 I have a STEM focused discord server.
-You may contact me on discord to ask for an invite.
+You may contact me to ask for an invite.

 My expected PhD topic is focused on Lattice Field Theory, particularly Lattice QCD.
 In the meantime I will work and engage in content creation.